miiciiii/CSST106-4A/README.md

 ---

-## 🔍 Slide 4: Your Image Processing Implementation
+## 🔍 Your Image Processing Implementation

 **Model:**